-The Pennsylvania State University Press The Pennsylvania State University Press is among the most highly regarded publishers of scholarly books on Western medieval, early modern, and modernist art and architecture, with notable lists in Latin American and American art and photography.
-To learn more about our publications on art, architecture, and photography, please visit our website: www.psupress.org/books/subjects/ArtHistoryArchitectureTitleSort1.html Bizard, The National Guard protecting a load of sugar during the riots in Paris in January 1791, 1791.
+The Pennsylvania State University Press Bizard, The National Guard protecting a load of sugar during the riots in Paris in January 1791, 1791.
 Oil on canvas.
 Musée de la Révolution, Château de Vizille.
 Photograph by Rama, Wikimedia Commons, Cc-by-sa-2.o-fr.
 Jacques-Louis David, Portrait of Jacobus Blauw, 1795.
 Oil on canvas.
 National Gallery, London.
 Source: Wikimedia Commons.
 François Gérard, Portrait of Thérésa Tallien (1773-1835), after 1804.
 Oil on canvas.
 Carnavalet Museum, Paris.
 Source: Wikimedia Commons.
 Louis-Léopold Boilly, Meeting of Artists in Isabey's Studio, 1798.
 Oil on canvas.
 Louvre Museum, Paris.
 Source: Wikimedia Commons.
-Portraiture and Politics in Revolutionary France
+Portraiture and Politics in Revolutionary France AMY FREUND 2014.

-2014.
 312 pp., 101 illus., 43 in color, 9 x 10 in. \$84.95 cloth, 978-0-271-06194-8 Portraiture and Politics in Revolutionary France challenges widely held assumptions about both the genre of portraiture and the political and cultural role of images in France at the beginning of the nineteenth century.
 After 1789, portraiture came to dominate French visual culture because it addressed the central challenge of the Revolution: how to turn subjects into citizens.
 Revolutionary portraits allowed sitters and artists to appropriate the means of representation, both aesthetic and political, and articulate new forms of selfhood and citizenship, often in astonishingly creative ways.
 The triumph of revolutionary portraiture also marks a turning point in the history of art, when seriousness of purpose and aesthetic ambition passed from the formulation of historical narratives to the depiction of contemporary individuals.
 This shift had major consequences for the course of modern art production and its engagement with the political and the contingent.
 AMY FREUND is assistant professor of art at Texas Christian University.